doefler/react-native-social-share/README.md

 # React Native Social Share

-Use the built-in share view from iOS to let the user share on Facebook and Twitter.
+Use the built-in share view from iOS and Android to let the user share on Facebook and Twitter.
 It will use the user's existing account without having to get new authorizations.
 You can even preset text, image and link for the share view.

 In other words a React Native wrapper for the `SLComposeViewController`

+** Support for Android **

+27 Feb 2017 - @minhtule has made improvements to sharing on Android 10 Feb 2017 - @Jberlinsky has added support for Android

+Let me know how it works.

 ![Animation](https://raw.githubusercontent.com/doefler/react-native-social-share/master/animation-looping.gif)